I am currently working on a game with a team of developers I met at this years Global Game Jam.

 -It is important to start with bright colors and happy mood to give the player a good welcome.

--When difficulty increases, colors should get darker and elements like snow, rain, or something else should be falling
+-When difficulty increases, colors should get darker and elements like snow, rain, or something else should be falling.

 -After completing the game, the backgrounds should change again to brighter tones and happier moods.